 If you read my earlier article Parenting my parent, “I thought I was the child?” | Understanding Parentification, you are familiar with the dangers of parentification.
 Parentification is when a role reversal occurs when a child is forced into the role of a parent for themselves or their parent.

-- Reassure your child: It is important to reassure your child during the season of transitioning from a separation or divorce.
+It is important to reassure your child during the season of transitioning from a separation or divorce.
 Transitioning can be difficult and at certain times financially straining.
 Often, children will want to take on the responsibility by helping you or the family.

-Refrain from saying comments such as “You are now the man of the house … or You need to step up now…”: As the parent, it is important to give your child the freedom to be a child and not to ask them, intentionally or unintentionally, to fill in that role.
+Refrain from saying comments such as “You are now the man of the house … or You need to step up now…”: As the parent, it is important to give your child the freedom to be a child and not to ask them, intentionally or unintentionally, to fill an adult role.

 It is important you are receiving support during this season but your child should not be your new best friend, therapist, etc. Opening up about emotional hurts, financial issues, or daily stressors to your child can overwhelm and burden them to problem-solve your situation.

-- Allow your child to be a child: As new responsibilities build up for you especially as a single parent it is important to not pass on your duties to your child.
+As new responsibilities build up for you especially as a single parent it is important to not pass on your duties to your child.
 Also, do not let your child inadvertently take on all roles either such as cooking, cleaning, taking care of your other children.

 As a parent, the most important thing you want is for your child to flourish, succeed, and be happy.
 The last thing you want is to hurt your child unintentionally.
 It is important to be aware of your own actions especially in a difficult seasons such as a separation or divorce.
 It is important to not only care for your child but also for yourself.

-If you identified with any of these issues then call today at 407-622-1770 to make a counseling appointment or for a free 15-minute consultation with me.
-Connect with me on Facebook or Instagram for more posts and information on mental health and wellness.
+If you identified with any of these issues then call today at 407-622-1770 to make a counseling appointment with me.
+Or book your first appointment here!

 About Colleen: Colleen values the importance of a comfortable and non-judgmental atmosphere.
 At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
-Her specialty is working with women and adolescents struggling with anger management, trauma, and substance abuse problems.
-She also enjoys assisting those facing multicultural or racial issues.
-She is dedicated to equipping clients with practical skills to better manage and reduce symptoms such as anger outbursts, anxiety, or restlessness.
-Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.
-See Colleen’s full bio.
+Her specialty is working with women and adolescents struggling with anxiety, trauma or past pain, and life transitions.
+She also enjoys assisting those facing multicultural or race-related issues.
+Colleen is dedicated to equipping clients with practical skills, so they can better manage and reduce symptoms to live a happier and healthier life.
+See Colleen’s full bio here.